mtomison/surfs_up/README.md

 ## Results
 > **Temperature:**
 *June versus December*
--- Minimum: 64.0 deg F versus 56.0 deg F
+- Minimum: 64.0 deg F versus 56.0 deg F
--- Average:  74.9 deg F versus 71.0 deg F
+- Average:  74.9 deg F versus 71.0 deg F
--- Maximum: 85.0 deg F versus 83.0 deg F
+- Maximum: 85.0 deg F versus 83.0 deg F

 > **Precipitation:**
 *June versus December*
--- Minimum: 0.0" versus 0.0"
+- Minimum: 0.0" versus 0.0"
--- Average: 0.15" versus 0.24"
+- Average: 0.15" versus 0.24"
--- Maximum: 1.39" versus 3.14"
+- Maximum: 1.39" versus 3.14"

----*Note that the precipitation is from the station that recorded the highest number of days overall.*
+*Note that the precipitation is from the station that recorded the highest number of days overall.*
 - Minimum temperatures are not dramatically different between June and December.
 Typically, there is only about a 2 to 4 degree difference.
 The minimum recorded in June was, however, 8 degrees warmer that the minimum recorded in December.
 - Precipitation appears to be higher in December by more than double.